ICPI/GIS/README.md

 ## About this Repository:

-***Please note that tools and tutorials are added every week and minor organizational shifting may occur.***

-This repository is a living resource that introduces knowledge and practical skills needed to develop geospatial visualizations.
-Users can navigate through this database via the folders above, or the links below.
-Within the links below, you will find all the tools and tutorials seperated into three main categories.
+This repository is a living resource that introduces knowledge and practical skills needed to develop geospatial visualizations for HIV epidemic control.
+The repository sections include code, data, issues, and project management, as well as a wiki that organizes a wide array of resources for the PEPFAR GIS Community of Practice.

-Please refer to the **Recently Added** section for links to our latest releases.

-Within the first category, [QGIS](/1_QGIS_Tutorials), you will find tutorials on both how to get started using the program, as well as a curated collection of common tools. **The tutorials found within this repository are meant to give users only the most basic geographic concepts.
-The purpose is to faciliate the ability to use of QGIS within PEPFAR in the quickest way.
-It should by no means be considered an extensive learning resource.**
+This page organizes code, tools, and tutorials centered on technical skills.
+Below are tutorials on QGIS, a widely used GIS software. **The tutorials found within this repository are meant to give users only the most basic geographic concepts.
+The purpose is to quickly facilitate the ability to use GIS in support of PEPFAR.**

-In the second category, [geospatial tools](/2_Geospatial_Scripts), contains analysis tools written in both Python and R. To help with accesibility and quick use, many scripts will be provided in a pre-made format.
-Users may contact ICPI to request tools be translated into pyton or R, if they are not readily available.

-The final category, [online mapping](/3_Web_Mapping), contains links to live examples of previously created web-based maps.
-Every map posted will have a code breakdown for users who would like to change the parameters to suit their specific needs.

 *Users may contact ICPI for more information on anything contained withing this repository.*